Brief Introduction to Wax Begonia

 This plant is resistant to deer because it is distasteful to deer.

 They can grow up to 46cm and can spread up to 30cm.
-The usually grow up in small clumps and are purely non invasive.
+They usually grow up in small clumps and are purely non-invasive.

 Where To Grow Wax Begonia?

-If you live in a country which has a dominating hot climate then this plant is for you.
-A minimum of 60 degree F temperature is required for the better long lasting results.
+If you live in a country that has a dominating hot climate then this plant is for you.
+A minimum of 60 degrees F temperature is required for better long-lasting results.

-You can use containers or flower pots to plant your plant and then it will be grown as a indoor plant.
+You can use containers or flower pots to plant your plant and then it will be grown as an indoor plant.

 Starting from the Victorian age Wax Begonia is still popular among numerous gardeners.